marcelmay/hadoop-hdfs-fsimage-exporter/README.md

 * *NAME* can be
   * `fsize` for tracking file size and file number
+  * `csize` for tracking consumed/erasure-encoded file size and file number
   * `replication` for tracking file replication
   * `blocks` for number of file data blocks
   * `dirs` for tracking number of files